lstrzebinczyk/the_empire_blog/posts/6-implementing-a-button.md

 end
 ```

-And let's create one in the bottom menu:
+We're going to make a good use of it in the bottom menu:

 ```crystal
 # src/the_empire/bottom_menu.cr